hirakumar/responsiveimages/README.md

 Please read [CONTRIBUTING.md](https://github.com/hirakumar/responsiveimages) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/hirakumar/responsiveimages)

 ## Authors

 * **Hira Kumar Maharjan** - *Initial work* - [Responsive Images](https://github.com/hirakumar/responsiveimages)